fawazahmed0/youtube-uploader/README.md

 const { upload } = require('youtube-videos-uploader');

-// recoveryemail is optional, only required to bypass login with recovery email if prompted for confirmation const credentials = { email: 'email', pass: 'pass', recoveryemail: 'recoveryemail' }
+// recoveryemail is optional, only required to bypass login with recovery email if prompted for confirmation const credentials = { email: 'Your Email', pass: 'Your Password', recoveryemail: 'Your Recovery Email' }

 // minimum required options to upload video const video1 = { path: 'video1.mp4', title: 'title 1', description: 'description 1' }